nestjs/docs.nestjs.com/content/techniques/logger.md

 ### Logger

-Nest comes with a default implementation of internal `Logger` that is used during the instantiation process and also, in several different situations, such as **occurred exception**, and so on.
-But sometimes, you might want to disable logging entirely, or provide a custom implementation and handle messages on your own.
-In order to turn off a logger, we use a Nest's options object.
+Nest comes with a default implementation of internal `Logger` which is used during the instantiation process as well as in several different situations, such as **occurred exception**, and so forth.
+However, sometimes you might want to either disable logging entirely or provide a custom implementation and handle messages on your own.
+In order to turn off a logger, we use the Nest application options object.

 ```typescript
 const app = await NestFactory.create(ApplicationModule, {